-Okay, I might get into trouble for writing this, but I’ve been thinking about this for a long time.
-If someone gets offended, then so be it.
+It is not my intent to offend people by writing my observations.
 I’m not trying to be provocative.
-I’m trying to point out a dynamic that has been swirling about church culture for as long as I’ve been in it.
+I am, however, going to point out a dynamic that has been swirling about church culture for as long as I’ve been privy to it.
 It’s important because many, many people go to church.
 It doesn’t matter what denomination you choose.
-From what I have experienced, some flavor of this will be present.
+From what I have experienced, some flavor of this will almost certainly be present.

-I was confirmed orthodox Lutheran when I was a teenager under my mother’s very strong influence (meaning I had no choice) which is only one step away from Catholicism, but I have visited many other church environments.
-My father preferred the Southern pentecostal denomination complete with yelling, public displays of speaking in tongues, people falling on the ground “slain in the spirit”, and rowdy singing.
+I was confirmed orthodox Lutheran when I was a teenager under my mother’s very strong influence (meaning I had no choice) which is only one step away from Catholicism, but I have visited many other Christian church environments.
+My father preferred the Southern pentecostal denomination complete with yelling, public displays of speaking in tongues, people falling on the ground “slain in the spirit”, and exuberant singing.
 My stepfather came from a charismatic Catholic church, and my mother liked to church hop prior to her Lutheran phase.
-Hence, I visited many varieties of Southern Baptist denominations as well as other denominations in North American and Europe.
+Hence, I visited many streams of Southern Baptist denominations as well as other denominations in North American and Europe.
 I’ve been in Episcopal churches, Anglican churches, Emergent church gatherings, French and Italian Catholic masses, and Methodist churches.
-In the history of my 36 year journey with God, I’ve only been to two congregations where I have not heard some form of legalistic, religious bullshit.
+In the history of my 36 year journey with God, I’ve only been to two Christian congregations where I have not heard some form of what I will label “legalistic, religious nonsense”.
 I don’t know what else to call it–RBS.
 Religious Bullshit.

-This is important because when people go to church there is an expectation, or perhaps I’m the only one with the expectation.
-I expect to hear the truth.
-Here is one very basic truth that should run like blood through every denomination:
+This is important to note because when people I meet go to a Christian church there is an expectation that what is spoken, observed, and displayed will be truthful and align with biblical truths.
+Here is one very basic truth that should flow like a river through every Christian denomination:

 16 For God so greatly loved and dearly prized the world that He [even] gave up His only begotten (unique) Son, so that whoever believes in (trusts in, clings to, relies on) Him shall not perish (come to destruction, be lost) but have eternal (everlasting) life.
 17 For God did not send the Son into the world in order to judge (to reject, to condemn, to pass sentence on) the world, but that the world might find salvation and be made safe and sound through Him.
 John 3:16-17

-This is a foundational principle to our faith.
+This is a founding principle–even dogma–of the Christian faith.
 This is why many people in pain who are dealing with trauma and tribulation show up on Sunday mornings.
 They are looking for the God of John 3:16 and particularly verse 17.
 The God who does not judge, reject, condemn, or pass sentence; the God who so dearly loved the world that He saved it.
 What are they finding?
 I ask this with honesty.
 Not to be confrontational.

 Please compare these statements to these: